croessner/geoip-policyd/README.md

 You need to change the docker-compose.yml file as well.
 If you prefer, you can add a Redis service and run the *geoip-policyd* container in bridged mode.

-As this is my first Go project.
-Feel free to help me to make it better ;-)

 The service is configured in Postfix like this:

 ## Postfix integration